Youth Lead the Change

 The Mayor’s Youth Council runs this process and shares rule-making authority with youth organizations across the City.

-The deadline to submit an idea is Wednesday, February 14, 2018.
+The deadline to submit an idea was Wednesday, February 14, 2018.

 Everyone is welcome to propose project ideas, no matter how old you are or where you live.